sparktsang/sparktsang.github.io/_posts/get-the-weapons.md

 <!--Prologue: A Ghost's Matriculation-->
 I was a walking ghost, and ghosts have no ambition.
 The very concept of worldly success had become alien to me; I had lost the capacity to even feel a sense of accomplishment.
 The grades that had once been my currency in my father's kingdom were now meaningless paper.

-My final two years of high school were called "pre-university," a promise of preparation for a higher realm of learning.
+My final two years of high school were called "pre-university", a promise of preparation for a higher realm of learning.
 It was a lie.
 It was just more of the same, a continuation of a curriculum I had no passion for.
 I had hoped, at least, for better teachers.
 I was wrong.

 My Advanced Mathematics teacher, who had been my tormentor for four years, was the most boring educator I had ever encountered.
 Most teachers had learned to let me sleep in class, but not him.
 I was his captive audience.
 I thought of a classmate who would ask me for help; I could explain a concept to her in three sentences that she had failed to grasp after years of his lifeless drone. *It’s not that I’m smart,* I thought with a bitter irony, *it’s that the teacher is terrible.* He had, with a slow, methodical precision, systematically murdered my childhood love for mathematics, a love so pure that I used to spend my holidays solving math problems for fun.